-Well, when I’m talking to Autogram clients, I like saying something like this:
+Personally, when I’m talking to Autogram clients, I like saying something like this:

 A design system should make it easier to talk about, and then execute, design at a scale that’s useful to you.

 …yeah, okay, fair point.
 It’s a fairly anodyne statement.
-But I like it because it’s a decent opening statement to a much broader discussion: one that shifts focus away from client-side frameworks or specific design tools, and toward the question of what kind of design work does your organization want to do?
+But I like it because it’s a decent opening to a much broader discussion: one that shifts focus away from client-side frameworks or specific design tools, and toward the question of what kind of design work does your organization want to do?
 It’s much bigger than the software package or design tool applied to a specific task.
 It is, as Jeff so beautifully noted, a question of communication and intent.

 Without having that discussion, it’s very easy for organizations to adopt new